 • Moab Entrada Rag Natural 300: 300 g/m2, 100% cotton, matte, no OBAs

-For a paper more resembling the natural gloss of silver gelatine baryta papers I use
+I also print on the following papers, which resemble the natural gloss of silver gelatine baryta papers

 • Hahnemühle Photo Rag Pearl: 320 g/m2, 100% cotton, pearl gloss, no OBAs